Liverpool John Moores University

 This programme is aimed at graduates and graduate practitioners keen to examine international approaches to early childhood education (ECE).
 Students are offered the opportunity to: Compare Montessori's ideas with other approaches; critically engage with the theoretical and practical issues of ECE; enhance their learning with a European placement (also open to international students).

-Candidates are required to demonstrate the following criteria:
+MA: Candidates are required to demonstrate the following criteria:

 Either a 2:2 with substantial practical experience in an early years setting, or a 2:1 or above with less practical experience.
 Applications will be considered on an individual basis.